cwmatthew/clarusway-devenv/README.md

      <img src="./assets/win_term_ws2.png" alt="win_term_ws2" style="zoom:50%;" />

    Windows Terminal is configured for the build-in cmd.exe, powershell.exe and wsl ubuntu automatically.
-However we still need to change default fonts and some stuff to beautify our terminal, and also we need to add git bash and git zsh entries to windows terminal setting file.
+However we still need to change default fonts and some stuff to beautify our terminal, and also we need to add git bash and git zsh entries to windows terminal settings file.
 Let's do that.

    - [ ] For your convenience, prior to setting up windows terminal, it is advised to install visual studio code, since you can use vscode to edit configuration easily, vscode will autocomplete while you are typing some values for windows terminal.
-See [Other tools](#Other tools) for details.
+See [Other tools](#Other tools) for installation details.

    - [ ] Open windows terminal app.

      ![image-20201230152636302](./assets/win_term1.png)

-   - [ ] Open Windows Terminal setting.json as seen above.
-Default editor will open setting.json file.
+   - [ ] Open Windows Terminal settings.json as seen above.
+Default editor will open the file.

      ```json
          {